 Health MOT Days

 MOT days allow anyone to call in for an informal health check by local

 health professionals who can advise if you have any health concerns.

 You are welcome to spend some time to socialise and have refreshment

 if you require them while visiting.

 Talking Points ….
 Adult Social Care

 'Talking Points' give you the opportunity to have informal face to face

 conversations with the Adult Social Care Team in your area.
 Leeds is one

-changing adult social care by developing
+of nine local authorities changing adult social care by developing

 community-led social work.
 This involves offering more local solutions to

 people seeking support.
 The aim is to respond better to individuals’

 aspirations instead of fitting them into existing services.
 The focus is on

 face to face conversations help to talk through options, get advice and

 get involved in a more personal way.
-If you would like further information or to
+If you would like further

-Monday between 9.30am -12 noon please contact NET .
+on a Monday between 9.30am -12 noon please contact NET .

 Dover Street Garforth LS25 2LP